Primer (firearms): Internal priming

 Chemical primers, advanced metallurgy and manufacturing techniques all came together in the 19th century to create an entirely new class of firearm — the cartridge arm.
 Flintlock and caplock shooters had long carried their ammunition in paper cartridges, which served to hold a measured charge of powder and a bullet in one convenient package; the paper also served to seal the bullet in the bore.
 Still, the source of ignition was handled separately from the cartridge.
 With the advent of chemical primers, it was not long before several systems were invented with many different ways of combining bullet, powder, and primer into a single package which could be loaded quickly from the breech of the firearm.
 This greatly streamlined the reloading procedure and paved the way for semi- and fully automatic firearms.

 This big leap forward came at a price.
 It introduced an extra component into each round – the cartridge case - which had to be removed before the gun could be reloaded.
 While a flintlock, for example, is immediately ready to be reloaded once it has been fired, adopting brass cartridge cases brought in the problems of extraction and ejection.
 The mechanism of a modern gun not only must load and fire the piece, but also must remove the spent case, which may require just as many moving parts.
 Many malfunctions involve this process, either through failure to extract a case properly from the chamber or by allowing it to jam the action.
 Nineteenth-century inventors were reluctant to accept this added complication and experimented with a variety of self-consuming cartridges before acknowledging that the advantages of brass cases far outweighed their one drawback.

 The three systems of self-contained metallic cartridge ignition which have survived the test of time are the rimfire, the Berdan centerfire primer, and the Boxer centerfire primer.

 Pinfire

 A pinfire firearm cartridge is an obsolete type of brass cartridge in which the priming compound is ignited by striking a small pin which protrudes radially from just above the base of the cartridge.
-Invented by Casimir Lefaucheux in 1828 but not patented until 1835, it was one of the earliest practical designs of metallic cartridge.
+Invented by Casimir Lefaucheux in 1828, but not patented until 1835, it was one of the earliest practical designs of a metallic cartridge.
 However, the protruding pin was vulnerable to damage, displacement and accidental ignition.
 Moreover, the pin had to be positioned carefully in a small notch when loading, making the pinfire's use in repeating or self-loading weapons impossible.
-The pinfire survives today only in a few very small blank cartridges designed as noisemakers and in novelty miniature guns.
+The pinfire survives today only in a few very small blank cartridges designed as noisemakers and in novelty guns.